kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 Given a sorted list of integers, square the elements and give the output in sorted order.

 For example, given [-9, -2, 0, 2, 3], return [0, 4, 4, 9, 81].

+## Daily Coding Problem: Problem #826 [Hard]

+This problem was asked by Google.

+Implement a file syncing algorithm for two computers over a low-bandwidth network.
+What if we know the files in the two computers are mostly the same?